CoderSerg/CoderSerg/README.md

 - 👋 Hi, I’m @CoderSerg
-- 👀 I’m interested in Lua and Batch files
+- 👀 I’m interested in Lua and Zsh
 - 😄 Pronouns: him, his, serg
 - ⚡ Fun fact: I started coding 1 year ago
 - 💻 I use a mac for all my coding